 Occupational health and safety inspectorate

-AMSA is responsible for health and safety issues for personnel on prescribed ships that are engaged in trade or commerce on either international or interstate voyages.
+We are responsible for handling health and safety issues for personnel on prescribed ships that are engaged in trade or commerce on international and domestic voyages.

 A prescribed ship is: